-Discovering Vermont is an adventure best unveiled while travelling the back roads without a map.
-Here at the October Country Inn (check us out), we love back road travel whether it be by car, bike, or on foot.
-So, if we’re sitting around after breakfast discussing the day’s sightseeing options, don’t be surprised when we suggest you check out the nearby CCC Road.
-This road’s name is derived from the Civilian Conservation Corps–because they built it.
+Discovering Vermont is an adventure.
+And travelling the back roads without a map is best.
+Here at the October Country Inn, we love back road travel whether it be by car, bike, or on foot.
+We often sit around after breakfast discussing the day’s sightseeing options.
+One option is to check out the nearby CCC Road.
+The Civilian Conservation Corps built it.

-After the stock market crash of 1929, and the country’s drastic economic depression that followed, then President Franklin Delano Roosevelt formed the CCC in order to put the unemployed to work.
-Known as “Roosevelt’s Forest Army,” over 3 million needy young men were provided shelter, 3 meals a day, some education, and new skills while carrying out forest conservation projects in thousands of camps all around the country.
-The CCC Road was one such project, it was built in the early 1930s joining the CCC camps in Plymouth and the Shrewsbury.
+After the stock market crash of 1929, a drastic economic depression followed.
+President Franklin Delano Roosevelt formed the CCC to provide employment.
+Called “Roosevelt’s Forest Army,” he employed over 3 million needy young men.
+They were provided shelter, 3 meals a day, some education, and new skills.
+These men carryied out forest conservation projects in thousands of camps all around the country.
+The CCC Road was one such project.
+Built in the early 1930s, it joined the CCC camps in Plymouth and Shrewsbury.

 The road is closed during Winter.

 This road, closed during the winter months, is roughly six miles of decent hard-packed dirt that runs from Route 100 just south of Woodward Lake in neighboring Plymouth, across the Plymsbury Plateau and ending in North Shrewsbury where it’s a short trip to Rutland and points west.

 There are several hiking trailheads.